-A substantial portion of the revenues and assets associated with our Real Estate Management and Development Segment relates to certain land under development in Henderson, Nevada, including approximately 2,100 acres zoned for residential/planned community purposes and approximately 400 acres zoned for commercial and light industrial use.
-A substantial majority of the land in the residential/planned community was sold prior to 2022.
-We generally recognize revenue from these land sales over time using cost based inputs because we receive substantially all cash payment at the time of sale but significant development obligations still exist.
-We currently estimate development obligations are \$185 million and will take approximately three to five years to complete.
+A substantial portion of the revenues and assets associated with our Real Estate Management and Development Segment relates to certain land under development in Henderson, Nevada, including approximately 2,100 acres zoned for residential/planned community purposes.
+A substantial majority of the land in the residential/planned community was sold prior to 2023.
+We generally recognize revenue from these land sales over time using cost-based inputs because we receive substantially all cash payment at the time of sale but significant development obligations still exist.
+We currently estimate development obligations are \$140 million and will take approximately three to five years to complete.
 Our estimates of our development obligations include certain assumptions about future labor and construction costs.
 If actual costs were significantly above our estimates, revenue, profits and liquidity in our Real Estate Management and Development Segment may be significantly and negatively affected.